-An independent report highlighting the risks posed to young people through joining the military, how young people from disadvantaged communities are targeted, how information available to potential recruits is often misleading and how the terms of service are complicated, confusing and severely restricting.
+An independent report, published in 2007, highlighting the risks posed to young people through joining the military, how young people from disadvantaged communities are targeted, how information available to potential recruits is often misleading and how the terms of service are complicated, confusing and severely restricting.
 The research found that a large proportion join for negative reasons, including the lack of civilian career options.

 The report found that:

 - A career in the armed forces brings opportunities and risks.
 Benefits can include challenging work, discipline, physical fitness, self-development, a sense of belonging and global travel.
 Risks include bullying and harassment, career dissatisfaction, the ‘culture shock’ of changing to a military lifestyle, mental health and relationship problems, serious injury or death, social and economic disadvantages after discharge, and unexpected ethical challenges.